 If you connect to a remote WLC at a static IPv4 address, your WLC initially establishes a control tunnel to this remote site.
 If you have enabled the data tunnel option, your WLC automatically establishes a data tunnel to this remote site.

-The WLCs can only establish a data tunnel to one another if the devices have a certificate from the same certificate hierarchy.
+The WLCs can only interconnect if they have a certificate from the same certificate hierarchy.